-For Fall 2020 & Spring 2021 we are suspending physical reserves.
+For Spring & Summer 2021 we are suspending physical reserves.
 We are still holding onto items for later semesters.
 We made this decision for the safety of our patrons and staff as testing has shown the at COVID-19 can live on books for up to 4 days.
 We are looking at the items held on physical reserve to determine if we are able to obtain an electronic copy if you would like.

 If you have any questions please reach out to your liaison librarian.

 Need to place a new item on reserve?
 Here is our guide on Course Reserves.

 From the Library Homepage you can either search 'SHU Search' or 'eBooks' to find what we have in our collection.
 There is a video below on searching for eBooks.

 We have 3 services for streaming video that provide access to a wide array of content.